The officers commanding HMS Hecla, HMS Marne, HMS Venomous and HMS Vindictive,

 dismissed as "the Hecla incident") formed the basis for the analysis by Captain John Rodgaard USN inA Hard Fought Ship.

-I have recently been contacted by the son of the Navigation Officer on HMS Hecla, Lt Cdr H.C.R.
-Alexander RN, and sent a typescript of his father's memoir of his time on HMS Hecla
+The son of the Navigation Officer on HMS Hecla, Lt Cdr H.C.R.
+Alexander RN, has sent me a typescript of his father's memoir of his time on HMS Hecla

 which describes its loss and is outspoken in its criticism of the